 - Melt milk chocolate in microwave or a double boiler until creamy and smooth.
 If microwaving be sure to pause and stir every 15 seconds until completely melted.
 If using double boiler method, stir often until completely melted

-- Scoop about a tablespoon of melted milk chocolate into a pepper or silicone muffin mold.
+- Scoop about a tbsp of melted milk chocolate into a pepper or silicone muffin mold.
 You will need 12 muffin molds.
 Refrigerate for at least 30 minutes or freeze for 15 minutes.

 - Repeat step one to melt the white chocolate, but this time add coconut oil.
 White chocolate tend to dry out fast so the coconut oil will prevent it from hardening too soon.